alshakh/know-git/docs/plan.md

         - neccessary basic concepts
         - simple things to start working a
         - principles of sharing code.
-    !
+        I AM GOING TO TALK ABOUT BEST PRACTICES FOR DEVELOPEMENT PROJECTS YOU CAN USE GIT ANY WAY YOU SEE FIT, EVERYONES REQUIREMENTS IS DIFFERENT !
 JOKE AT THE END
 ## What git is
     git is the gate keeper for your files